JARUS-QM/casex/docs/source/bugfixes.rst

 * Updated example 7 to match new population bands.
 * Updated JARUS model equations in critical_area() to accommodate concession of 35 degree impact angle.
 * Added population bands to AnnexFParms.
+* Development status change from beta to production/stable.

 Version 1.1.11
 --------------